-Consider what type of clothing will best suit your activity – this will narrow your choice immediately.
+What type of clothing will best suit your activity?
+This will narrow your choice immediately.
 For example, an insulated snowsports jacket will most likely be too heavy and warm for general walking and vice versa.

 What are the most important features for your end use?
 Durability, waterproofing, breathability, light weight, vents, freedom of movement, cut or colour?